 For other cases of knee pain, a doctor will need to examine the problem if it:

 It is important to get a diagnosis and treatment from a doctor if knee pain involves red, tender, warm, and swollen joints.

 If the symptoms are persistent, involve other joints, and there are other symptoms such as morning stiffness, it could be rheumatoid arthritis.
 Doctors can give drugs for both the disease itself and the pain it causes.

 If a swollen knee is very hot and painful, and if there are other general symptoms of feeling unwell, this is a time to get urgent medical help.
 The knee could be infected, and serious infection can be dangerous.
-A septic knee needs urgent hospital treatment.
+This needs urgent hospital treatment.

-If a knee pain is already being managed with medical help, doctors should be seen again if problems get worse.
-Another reason for seeing a doctor again is if there are issues with treatment, such as a drug side effect.
+Anyone whose knee pain is receiving medical help should see contact their doctor again if problems get worse or if there are issues with treatment, such as a drug side effect.

 Should I take glucosamine supplements for knee pain?

 Glucosamine sulfate has been shown to provide reduction in pain for people with osteoporosis.
 This may be a good choice for people who are unable to take over the counter nonsteroidal anti-inflammatory drugs (NSAIDs).

 There may be some digestive side effects.
 It is possible to be allergic to glucosamine, especially for people who are allergic to shell fish.
 Stop using if you develop skin rash or other symptoms of allergy.